You Know What I Like

 "You Know What I Like" is a song by R&B singer El DeBarge featuring Chanté Moore issued as a single in 1992 on Warner Bros.
 Records.
 The single peaked at No. 14 on the Billboard Hot R&B Singles chart.

 Overview

 "You Know What I Like" was composed by El DeBarge and produced by Maurice White.
 Singer Chanté Moore also made her debut as a recording artist on the song.

 Samples

 "You Know What I Like" was sampled by hip hop artist Warren G on the track "Keepin' It Strong" off his 2001 album The Return of the Regulator.

-Appearances in other media
+Performances

-El DeBarge and Chante Moore also performed You Know What I Like on an episode of Soul Train.
+El DeBarge and Chante Moore performed "You Know What I Like" on an episode of Soul Train.